hellochang/chess/README.md

 ## Quit

-Not matter you are in a game or setting up the board, you can always quit the program by sending EOF signal
+Whether you are in the middle of a chess game, finishing a chess game or setting up the chess board, you can always quit the program by sending EOF signal if you wish

 ```
 Ctrl + D
 ```
-If you are in a game, the game will be abandoned (no score for both sides)
+If you are in a game, the game will be abandoned (no score for both sides).

 Before the program exits, it will print the final scores for both sides.s